nmaswood/Books-I-Want-to-Read/README.md

-QUEUE:

-* Pearls of Programming
-* Design of Everyday Things
+STARTED:
+* Team Geek

+READ:

 * Crucial Convserations
-* Innovator's Dilemma
+* Hackers and Painters

+ABANDONED:

+* Understanding machine learning from theory to algorithms ( Aritra and Shubhendu)
+* A First Look at Rigorous Proabability Theory

 # Data
-*  Understanding machine learning from theory to algorithms ( Aritra and Shubhendu)
 * Computer Vision with Python
 * OpenCV Computer Vision with Python

 # Learn how to do X
 * Introducing SEO
-* Mastering Javascript
-* Secrets of JS Ninja ( kind of old though)
 * Nginx
 * Neural Network Design
 * Mastering Git
-* Mastering Linux Shell Scripting
 * Build a Compiler
-* A First Look at Rigorous Proabability Theory
 * Regular Expressions Cookbook
 * Little Book on OS Development
 * Little Book on Semaphores